lifeBalance/just-go/README-old/expressions.md

 remainder := a % b  // 1
 ```

-### Boolean expressions
+### Comparison expressions

-These are expressions that evaluate to a boolean values:
+These are expressions that evaluate to a boolean values using comparison operators:

 ```go
 x := 10